imCodePartnerAB/imcms/docs/getting-started/setup/developer.rst

-Start with ImCMS as a developer
+Start With ImCMS as a Developer
 ===============================

 In this article: